cloudmesh-community/sp20-516-236/notebook.md

 # Week Fri 03/21/20 - 03/27/20

+* :01: Attended project meeting with professor on 30th
+* :02: Attended project meeting with TA on 1st
+* :03: Refered Azure SDK documentation for storage project

+# Week Fri 03/21/20 - 03/27/20

 * :01: Attended project meeting with professor on 23rd
 * :02: Attended project meeting with TA on 26th
 * :03: Met with storage project team on 25th